Nicotinic acid: Biosynthesis

-In addition to absorbing niacin from diet, niacin can be synthesized from the essential amino acid tryptophan, a five-step process with the penultimate compound being quinolinic acid (see figure).
+In addition to absorbing niacin from diet, nicotinic acid can be synthesized from the essential amino acid tryptophan, a five-step process with the penultimate compound being quinolinic acid (see figure).
 Some bacteria and plants utilize aspartic acid in a pathway that also goes to quinolinic acid.
 For humans, the efficiency of conversion is estimated as requiring 60 mg of tryptophan to make 1 mg of niacin.
 Riboflavin, vitamin B6 and iron are required for the process.
 Pellagra is a consequence of a corn-dominant diet because the niacin in corn is poorly bioavailable and corn proteins are low in tryptophan compared to wheat and rice proteins.

 Industrial synthesis

-Nicotinic acid was first synthesized in 1867 by oxidative degradation of nicotine.
-Niacin is prepared by hydrolysis of nicotinonitrile, which, as described above, is generated by oxidation of 3-picoline.
+Nicotinic acid was first synthesized in 1867 by oxidative degradation of nicotine with potassium chromate and sulfuric acid — this is the origin of the name.
+Nicotinic acid is prepared by hydrolysis of nicotinonitrile, which, as described above, is generated by oxidation of 3-picoline.
 Oxidation can be effected by air, but ammoxidation is more efficient.
 In the latter process, nicotinonitrile is produced by ammoxidation of 3-methylpyridine.
-Nitrile hydratase is then used to catalyze nicotinonitrile to nicotinamide, which can be converted to niacin.
-Alternatively, ammonia, acetic acid and paraldehyde are used to make 5-ethyl-2-methyl-pyridine, which is then oxidized to niacin.
+Nitrile hydratase is then used to catalyze nicotinonitrile to nicotinamide, which can be sold directly or converted to nicotinic acid.
+Alternatively, ammonia, acetic acid and paraldehyde are used to make 5-ethyl-2-methyl-pyridine, which is then oxidized to nicotinic acid.
 New "greener" catalysts are being tested using manganese-substituted aluminophosphates that use acetyl peroxyborate as non-corrosive oxidant, avoiding producing nitrogen oxides as do traditional ammoxidations.

 The demand for commercial production includes for animal feed and for food fortification meant for human consumption.
 According to Ullmann's Encyclopedia of Industrial Chemistry, worldwide 31,000 tons of nicotinamide were sold in 2014.

+Climate impact

+The production of nicotinic acid creates nitrous oxide as a by-product, which is a potent greenhouse gas.
+In 2018, it was discovered that a nicotinic acid factory in Visp, Switzerland, was responsible for around one percent of the country's greenhouse gas emissions.
+Eventually, catalytic scrubbing technology that eliminates most of the emissions was installed in 2021.

 Chemistry

 This colorless, water-soluble solid is a derivative of pyridine, with a carboxyl group (COOH) at the 3-position.
-Other forms of vitamin B3 include the corresponding amide nicotinamide (niacinamide), where the carboxyl group has been replaced by a carboxamide group (CONH_{2}).
+Other forms of vitamin B3 include the corresponding amide nicotinamide, where the carboxyl group has been replaced by a carboxamide group (CONH_{2}).